sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - supplemental (index 11): A boolean value that indicates if the tag is providing additional information to be associated with another referenced SWID or CoSWID tag.
 This allows tools and users to record their own metadata about a software component without modifying SWID primary or patch tags created by a software provider.
 If a CoSWID tag is a supplemental tag, the supplemental item MUST be set to "true".
 If not provided, the default value MUST be considered "false".

 - software-name (index 1): This textual item provides the software component's name.
 This name is likely the same name that would appear in a package management tool.
+This item maps to '/SoftwareIdentity/@name' in {{SWID}}.

 - software-version (index 13): A textual value representing the specific release or development version of the software component.
+This item maps to '/SoftwareIdentity/@version' in {{SWID}}.

 - version-scheme (index 14): An integer or textual value representing the versioning scheme used for the software-version item.
 If an integer value is used it MUST be an index value in the range -256 to 65535.
 Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see {{iana-private-use}}).
 Integer values in the range 0 to 65535 correspond to registered entries in the IANA "Software Tag Version Scheme Values" registry (see {{iana-version-scheme}}.
 If a string value is used it MUST be a private use name as defined in {{iana-private-use}}.
 String values based on a Version Scheme Name from the IANA "Software Tag Version Scheme Values" registry MUST NOT be used, as these values are less concise than their index value equivalent.